emard/DCF77/micropython/README.md

 # Installation

+Copy "dcf77.py", "dst.py", "ssd1306.py", "wifiman.py" and
-Copy "dcf77.py" and "dst.py" to root "/" of ESP32 flash
-or to "/lib" directory (it's the same).
+to root "/" of ESP32 flash or to "/lib" directory (it's the same).
+Edit "wifiman.conf" change passwords and copy to root "/" of ESP32.
 For autostart, at end of "main.py" after network is up, add this line: